-So today I am deeply sad.
+So today I am deeply sad over Steve Jobs death.
 Greatness passes as naturally as time, but Steve passed much too soon.
 I assumed it was soon to happen but found myself completely unprepared.

 Will I ever again tune into another Apple Keynote with childlike anticipation?
 Will I stay up all night ever again trying to place my order for the newest and coolest product from the pied piper of elegance and simplicity?
 Will I still visit the Apple Store with the smile of a kid in a candy store?
 Will I still feel like somehow everything Apple creates in the future is somehow a personal win for me?

 I do hope so.
 Steve showed me a path and I will settle for nothing less.

 Sometimes, when I get full of myself, I remind my ego that Steve is one day older then me.
 Very humbling.
 He changed the world.

 Fare thee well Steve Jobs and thank you for sharing.
 I know I will never see your like again.

 AI Marketing Tom Dougherty, CEO - Stealing Share 25 May 2017 AI Marketing.
 Artificial Intelligence everywhere.
 AI Marketing AI Marketing (Artificial Intelligence Marketing) might feel like a stretch.
 Brands are hesitant to believe AI can replace human thinking.
 Too...

 Walmart employees Tom Dougherty, CEO - Stealing Share 23 May 2017 Walmart employees get another bonus Shopping at Walmart doesn’t thrill me.
 Its stores are far too expansive for me to ever feel comfortable as a shopper.
 I never quite know where to go to find unique...